root-systems/handbook/processes/working-with-rs.md

 ## Pay

-* Contractor receives 65% of charge out rate to client
+* Contractor receives 65% of charge-out rate to client
-* Root Systems receives 35% of charge out rate
+* Root Systems receives 35% of charge-out rate

 The 35% Root Systems receives is to cover the risk involved with taking on a contract.
 Shit can happen and all legal responsibility is held by Root Systems.